The Effects of Peanuts on Females: the peanut & sexual health link

 Side effects of eating peanuts

-Peanuts are considered relatively safe for most individuals, with the exception of those with peanut allergies.
-However, there is a risk of ingesting a toxic fungus called aflatoxin, found mostly in humid, tropical climates.
-However, according to the National Peanut Board, the risk of a consumer being exposed to aflotixin in U.S. peanut products is extremely low.
+Peanuts are considered relatively safe for most people, except those with peanut allergies.
+There is a possible risk of ingesting a toxic fungus called aflatoxin, found mostly in humid, tropical climates.
+However, according to the National Peanut Board, there has never been an aflatoxin outbreak in the U.S. So this shouldn’t be a worry for Americans.

-Eating large quantities of salted peanuts can also increase your sodium intake so you should make sure to monitor the sodium in your peanuts.
+Now one risk you might need to consider is that eating large quantities of salted peanuts can increase your sodium intake.
+For that reason, you should monitor the sodium in your peanuts.

 How to incorporate peanuts into your diet

-Now that you understand the link between peanuts and health, you might want to consider keeping a package of portable peanuts in your bag for a healthy boost of energy on the go.
 Keep in mind that peanuts do go bad.
 Stored on the shelf or in your bag, peanuts generally last for about four weeks before they start to go rancid.
 If you know you aren’t going to eat peanuts quickly enough, you can freeze them in an airtight container.
-Or try using peanuts in one of these easy recipes:

 Shredded Veggie Chicken Bowl with Peanut Sauce